-Baden Balls: The IHSA will provide official Baden balls for each game.
+Wilson Balls: The IHSA will provide official Wilson balls for each game.

 Regional Winners: Schools winning their Regional are required to complete the on-line State Final Program Information.
 This will help us to achieve accuracy and timeliness of the information.
-Managers: Please remind your regional winners to complete the State Final Program Information.